 Dodi Poulsen is from Washington.
-She is the mother of two children and a proud grandmother (Nana) of ten.
-When Dodi was a child, she lived on the same street as her Nana who taught her to sew.
+She is the mother of two children and a proud grandmother (Nana) of nine.
+When Dodi was a child her Nana taught her to sew.

-Today, Dodi is a professional seamstress and quilter (her Nana would be proud!).
+Today, Dodi is a professional seamstress and quilter.
 She has traveled all over the world teaching people to quilt and her quilts have been featured in several magazines.

 Christmas is her favorite holiday.
 She uses her talents and creates special mementos for her grandchildren while teaching them the art of sewing such as: